 The shamans sat in a row behind the platform.
 The drummers continued to play, keeping up a discreet beat, as the shamans prepared to enter a trance.
 Incense wafted around from a metal container set by the platform.

-The visitors become excited, and began taking photos and videos.
-Beginning to encroach into the path.
-FOMO causes others to move in as well.
+The visitors became excited, and began taking photos and videos.
+Before long, they began to encroach into the Guardian’s path.
 Mah Meri youth tasked to maintain the sanctity of the ritual site were forced to order the tourists back.

 By this time I had decided to move closer to the platform, where I could observe the shamans and attendants.

 An attendant began sprinkling water on the platform once more.

 I took advantage of the lull to ask the organiser about the shaman in the grey clothing.
 Was he a different kind of shaman?

-Come to think of it, it was so.
-They were not wearing Mah Meri traditional clothing.
-He said it was because the sea spirits were Malay, so they dressed accordingly to please them.
+Come to think of it, it was true.
+They were not wearing Mah Meri traditional clothing!
+The guide said that this was because the sea spirits were believed to be of Malay culture, so they dressed accordingly to please them.

-Presumably the invitation was accepted.
-The music shifts to a more upbeat tone – very like a Malay traditional dance tune.
-The head shaman moves forward and begins dancing in the space between the platform and the first marker.
+The music shifted to a more upbeat rhythm- very like a Malay traditional dance tune.
+The head shaman moves forward and began dancing in the space between the platform and the first marker.

 I was distracted from the head shaman’s dance by photographers congregating on the other side of the platform.
 I quickly worked out why.
 A Mah Meri masked dancer had shown up, and obligingly posed for photographs.